$\psi(2S)$ suppression in Pb-Pb collisions at the LHC

 When the $\psi({\rm 2S})$ to J/$\psi$ cross section ratios are computed, all uncertainties cancel out except the one related to the signal extraction which is dominated by the former resonance.
 For the double ratios, the uncertainties on the pp cross section ratio between $\psi({\rm 2S})$ and J/$\psi$ were also obtained starting from Ref.~\cite{ALICE:2021qlw}.
+All the results shown in this Letter and the corresponding model calculations refer to inclusive quarkonium production, which includes nonprompt quarkonia, originating from the decay of b hadrons.

-In Fig.~\ref{fig:2} the ratio of $\psi({\rm 2S})$ and J/$\psi$ cross sections (not corrected for the branching ratios of the dimuon decay) is shown as a function of centrality, expressed as the average number of participant nucleons $\langle N_{\rm part}\rangle$.
-In the lower panel, the values of the double ratio can be read, showing a $\psi({\rm 2S})$ suppression by a factor of about 50\% with respect to pp. No significant centrality dependence of the results is seen, within the uncertainties.
+In Fig.~\ref{fig:2}, the ratio of $\psi({\rm 2S})$ and J/$\psi$ cross sections (not corrected for the branching ratios of the dimuon decay) is shown as a function of centrality, expressed as the average number of participant nucleons $\langle N_{\rm part}\rangle$.
+In the lower panel, the values of the double ratio can be read, showing a $\psi({\rm 2S})$ suppression, with respect to J/$\psi$, by a factor of about 2 from pp to Pb--Pb.
+No significant centrality dependence of the results is seen, within the uncertainties.
 Comparison with calculations of a transport approach (TAMU)~\cite{Du:2015wha} and of the SHMc model~\cite{Andronic:2017pug,Andronic:2019wva} are also shown.
 The TAMU model reproduces the cross section ratios over centrality, while the SHMc model tends to underestimate the data in central Pb--Pb collisions.
-The ALICE results are also compared with the corresponding (double) ratios obtained by NA50 in $0<y<1$~\cite{NA50:2006yzz}, which reach smaller values for central events.
+The ALICE results are also compared with the corresponding inclusive (double) ratios obtained by NA50 in $0<y<1$~\cite{NA50:2006yzz}, which reach smaller values for central events.

 In Fig.~\ref{fig:3} the nuclear modification factors for $\psi({\rm 2S})$ (this analysis) and J/$\psi$ (from Ref.~\cite{Adam:2016rdg}) are compared, as a function of $\langle N_{\rm part} \rangle$.
-Due to the limited number of centrality intervals that could be defined, the $R_{\rm AA}$ values for the $\psi({\rm 2S})$ do not show a clear trend and are generally consistent with an $R_{\rm AA}$ value of about 0.4.
-In Fig.~\ref{fig:3} calculations with the TAMU model are also shown, indicating a good agreement with the measured $R_{\rm AA}$ for both J/$\psi$ and $\psi({\rm 2S})$.
+With the limited number of centrality intervals that could be defined, the $R_{\rm AA}$ values for the $\psi({\rm 2S})$ do not show a clear trend and are generally consistent with an $R_{\rm AA}$ value of about 0.4.
+In Fig.~\ref{fig:3}, calculations with the TAMU model are also shown, indicating a good agreement with the measured $R_{\rm AA}$ for both J/$\psi$ and $\psi({\rm 2S})$.
 The SHMc model reproduces, within uncertainties, the J/$\psi$ $R_{\rm AA}$ centrality dependence, while it underestimates the $\psi({\rm 2S})$ production in central and semi-central collisions.